kai-luni/UdacityTermOneProjOne/writeup_template.md

 [image1]: ./examples/grayscale.jpg "Grayscale"

+[imageWhite]: ./examples/whiteLine.jpg "White Lines"
+[imageCanny]: ./examples/canny.jpg "Canny "
+[imageCut]: ./examples/cut.jpg "Cute Picture"
+[imageFinal]: ./examples/final.jpg "Final Image"

 ---

 ### Reflection

 ### 1. Description of the pipeline

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I used thrsholds to pick out white and yellow pixel which might be street lines.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...